coostendorp/try-postgrest/README.md

 # Getting started

-- Create the .env: `make create-env`
+- Create the .env: `cp .env.example .env`
 - Start the servers: `make restart-server`
 - Install the sql from _my_database.sql_: `make populate-db`
 - View the REST API at: http://localhost:3000/